-If you are an employee, you may be able to deduct your work-related expenses as an itemized deduction (subject to limitations) on Form 1040, Schedule A (PDF).
+If you're an employee, you may be able to deduct your work-related expenses as an itemized deduction (subject to limitations) on Form 1040, Schedule A (PDF), Itemized Deductions.
 Additional information on this subject can be found in the Form 1040, Schedule A Instructions.
 Also, you may refer to Topic 511 for additional information on business travel expenses.

-Business entertainment expenses and business gift expenses may be deductible, but subject to certain limits.
+Business entertainment expenses and business gift expenses may be deductible but subject to certain limits.
 For information on business entertainment expenses, refer to Topic 512.
-Refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses, for additional information on business expenses.
+For additional information on business expenses, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.

-If your employer reimbursed you or gave you an advance or allowance for your employee business expenses that is treated as paid under an accountable plan, the payment should not be shown on your Form W-2 (PDF) as pay.
-You do not include the payment in your income, and you may not deduct any of the reimbursed amounts.
+If your employer reimbursed you or gave you an advance or allowance for your employee business expenses that's treated as paid under an accountable plan, the payment shouldn't appear as income on your Form W-2 (PDF), Wage and Tax Statement.
+You don't include the payment in your income, and you may not deduct any of the reimbursed amounts.

 To be an accountable plan, your employer's reimbursement or allowance arrangement must include all three of the following rules:

 - You must have paid or incurred expenses that are deductible while performing services as an employee

 - You must adequately account to your employer for these expenses within a reasonable time period, and

 - You must return any excess reimbursement or allowance within a reasonable time period